oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

 ## Setting up secrets to access the Docker Store

-**Note** This version of the operator requires WebLogic Server 12.2.1.3.0 plus patch 28076014, so pulling an unpatched image directly to the Kubernetes cluster is not particularly useful.
-However, we have left this information in the documentation for reference purposes.
+**Note**: This version of the operator requires WebLogic Server 12.2.1.3.0 plus patch 29135930, and the standard image `store/oracle/weblogic:12.2.1.3` already includes this patch pre-applied.

 In order for Kubernetes to obtain the WebLogic Server Docker image from the Docker Store, which requires authentication, a Kubernetes secret containing the registry credentials must be created.
 To create a secret with Docker Store credentials, issue the following command: